What Blake Said

 represents the early Christian Church.
 Constantine marks its embrace by the

 highest satanic power.
-Charlemayne founded the Holy Roman Empire, and
+Charlemagne founded the Holy Roman Empire, and

 Luther brings us to the modern age.
 All of these except Paul resorted to war;